 In light of the recent Supreme Court decision allowing SB8, Texas’s restrictive abortion legislation which effectively bans all abortion after 6 weeks (and undermines nearly 50 years of constitutional precedent established by Roe v.
-Wade) to go into effect, some students may be interested in researching the laws addressing women’s rights nationally and internationally.
-This post will focus on some international sources of law regarding women’s reproductive rights and right to safe legal abortions.
+Wade) to go into effect, some students may be interested in researching the laws addressing reproductive rights nationally and internationally.
+This post will focus on some international sources of law regarding reproductive rights and right to safe legal abortions.

 UN Treaty Bodies